jackHay22/upstream/README.md

   - Note: this is broken

 ## TODO:
+- [ ] Make entity handler fn map relative instead of chunk relative
+- [ ] Something wrong with opacity function
+- [ ] Fix jittering problem that originates when origin offsets are non-zero?
+- [ ] Fix bug: superblocks don't get drawn if they are bigger than a chunk (split superblocks up)
+- [ ] Fix bug: using a larger chunk dimension for l1 causes placement of superblocks to jump around
 - [ ] Experiment with more tiles across at start
 - [ ] Fix jittery scrolling (at least fix layer shaking)
 - [ ] Large superblocks not drawing once far out of screen (maybe needs to be multiplied by scale when finding guards)